Sapporo Shime Parfait Tour (2): An Inside Look at 'Remake easy,' Sapporo's Secret, Members-Only Parfait Bar|Domingo

-Remake Easy is a members-only parfait bar where you can enjoy pairing parfaits with alcohol.
-The Sapporo store opened in September 2023.
+Remake easy is a members-only parfait bar where you can enjoy parfaits paired with alcoholic beverages.
+The Sapporo branch opened in September 2023.

 Snow Parfait

-"Snow Parfait" to be featured at the 2025 Sapporo Snow Festival
+The "Snow Parfait" featured at the 2025 Sapporo Snow Festival

-They plan to sell approximately 10,000 parfaits at the 2024 Autumn Fest, and will also be exhibiting a "Snow Parfait" at the 2025 Sapporo Snow Festival at the Odori Park 10th Chome venue.
-The location of the shop is not open to the public, so we cannot share the details, but it is in a room in a building about a 3-minute walk from Susukino Station.
-It feels like a secret hideaway!
+The bar made waves after selling approximately 10,000 parfaits at the 2024 Autumn Fest and featuring its "Snow Parfait" at the Odori Park 10-chome venue for the 2025 Sapporo Snow Festival.
+While we can't reveal the exact location, it's in a room in a building about a 3-minute walk from Susukino Station.
+It feels just like a secret hideout!

 Remake easy